Templarrr/articles/magic_works_on_symbols.md

 Magic works on Symbols!

-All kind of them.
+All kinds of them.
 You know - all your garden variety crosses and pentagrams, cups, altars, moon and sun...
-Symbols don't need to be visual or material - everyone knows the power of some specific place (how many spells you read about should be performed on the crossroad?) and time (full moon, new moon, everyone and their grandma know about the Veil being the thinnest on the night of Samhain) - these are also symbols.
+Symbols don't need to be visual or material - everyone knows the power of some specific places (how many spells you read about should be performed on the crossroad?) and times (full moon, new moon, everyone and their grandma know about the Veil being the thinnest on the night of Samhain) - these are also symbols.
 Almost anything can be recognised as one.

 Recognised.